apache/daffodil-site/README.md

 # How to deploy this web site

-## Install Jekyll
+## Install Ruby Bundler

-Some Linux distributions provide Jekyll via their package managers, for example, for Fedora 25
+Some Linux distributions provide the Ruby Bundler via their package managers, for example, for Fedora:

-    $ dnf install rubygem-jekyll
+    $ dnf install rubygem-bundler

-Alternatively, Jekyll can be installed using gem:
+## Install or Update Site Dependencies

-    $ gem install jekyll
+    $ gem install

+or

+    $ gem update

 ## Install Jekyll Plug-ins for AsciiDoc and Diagram Rendering